rodriguesalex/git-starteam-merges/README.md

 --------------

-These programs operate on a dump of labels created by the `org.sync.LabelDumper` program from the [label-dumper] [2] branch of git-starteam.
+These programs operate on a dump of labels created by the `org.sync.LabelDumper` program from [git-starteam] [1].
 It is assumed that you have already used git-starteam to import your StarTeam project into git, so you should be familiar with how to build git-starteam from source and have all the jars needed by it.
-You will need to build the [label-dumper] [2] branch until it has been merged into the official git-starteam project.

 gsm-labels
 ----------